Wideband Audio Waveform Evaluation Networks: Efficient, Accurate Estimation of Speech Qualities: WAWEnet for Seven Objective FR Targets

-We processed each reference segment with software to simulate the impairments found in a wide range of current telecommunications environments.
-These impairments cover three classes: background noise and suppression, speech codecs, and packet loss and concealment.
-Background noises include coffee shop, party, and street noise at SNRs between 5 and 25 dB.
-Noise suppression ranged from mild (minimal artifacts but significant noise) to very aggressive (significant artifacts and distortion).
 We applied 6 WB codec algorithms: EVS, AMR-WB, Opus, G.711.1, G.722.1, and G.722.
-We selected bit-rates ranging from 8 to 64 kbps for a total of 49 WB codec modes.
-We used 13 different NB codecs including EVS, AMR, Opus, G.711, G.729, G.723.1, G.726, MELP and others.
-Bit-rates range from 1.2 to 64 kbps for a total of 40 NB codec modes.
-We applied both independent and bursty packet losses at rates ranging from 5 to 40\% followed by packet loss concealment (PLC).
+We selected bit-rates ranging from 8 to 64 kbps, for a total of 49 WB codec modes.
+We used 13 different NB codecs, including EVS, AMR, Opus, G.711, G.729, G.723.1, G.726, MELP, and others.
+Bit-rates ranged from 1.2 to 64 kbps for a total of 40 NB codec modes.
+We used both independent and bursty packet losses at rates ranging from 5 to 40\%, followed by packet loss concealment (PLC).
 Finally, we normalized each impaired segment to have an active speech level of \mbox{$26 \pm 0.2$} dB below the overload point.

 Each reference segment was impaired in three different ways: a randomly selected NB noise or codec impairment, a randomly selected WB noise or codec impairment, and a randomly selected NB or WB impairment that combined a codec with noise or PLC or both.
 This produced roughly 302,000 segments of impaired speech.
 This is 252 hours (114 training, 90 testing, 21 validation, and 27 unseen).
 A high-level summary of the impairment distribution is given in Table \ref{impairments}.
 In each row 50\% of the speech is NB and 50\% is WB.
 A total of 321 distinct conditions are present in the ITS dataset.